 Holidays should be Amazing for Everyone

-Until then, remember holidays are a gift to yourself and your family.
+Remember, holidays are a gift to yourself and your family.
 Be honest and practical about what your children can do, and whether your holiday plans will allow you and your spouse to enjoy yourself.
 Holidays are expensive.
 In creating a vacation, you are responsible for managing your family’s time, money, and ability to create amazing memories and connections between you, your spouse and your children.
 Embrace the challenge and dream of the possibilities!

 Don’t forget, your children will grow and mature, sometimes frighteningly fast and one day you will be planning that trip to Europe, a climb to Machu Picchu, or a safari in Africa.
 If you handle these earlier experiences properly, your children will fall in love with travel, and will be as excited as you for all the adventures the world has to offer.